fwiwDev/dbf-vfpro/README.md

 This is an event-based dBase file parser for very efficiently reading data from Visual FoxPro \*.dbf files.

-Based on https://github.com/abstractvector/dbf-vfpro but works without coffee and provide float type of numbers.
-It also includes the ability to parse Integers, based on the specification for DBF files here: http://www.independent-software.com/dbase-dbf-dbt-file-format.html
+Based on https://github.com/abstractvector/node-dbf but works without coffee and provides float and integer type of numbers, specifically for Visual Fox Pro \*dbf files, based on the specification for DBF files here: http://www.independent-software.com/dbase-dbf-dbt-file-format.html

 To get started, simply install the module using npm: